Public-Health-Scotland/phsmethods/README.md

 Please note that this README may fail to ‘Knit’ at times as a result of network security settings.
 This will likely be due to the badges for continuous integration and test coverage at the top of the document.
-If you are editing the README file and are unable to successfully get it to ‘Knit’, please contact the package maintainers for assistance.
+If you are editing the `README.Rmd` document and are unable to successfully get it to ‘Knit’, please contact the package maintainers for assistance.